Skip to main content

 Promote is one of four key objectives in the delivery phase of Growing Precincts Together.

-Council engaged Style Magazine to deliver a suite of online promotions in May and June 2023 to promote Racecourse Road as a destination.
+Council engaged Style Magazine to run online promotions in May and June 2023, promoting Racecourse Road as a destination.
 This included online articles, Instagram carousels, reels and a tag and share competition.

 View the published articles:

-Council also engaged Excite Media to develop a contemporary and up-to-date precinct website for Racecourse Road, providing a directory of all businesses.
+Council engaged Excite Media to create a modern precinct website for Racecourse Road.
+The site includes a complete business directory.

-Council offered businesses in the Racecourse Road precinct the opportunity to apply for free one-on-one support programs delivered by expert providers.
+Council offered Racecourse Road businesses the chance to apply for free one-on-one support programs from expert providers.
 They included:

 • digital marketing consultations